 Yes, with few exceptions, all of our Goldens go to foster homes for a minimum of two weeks in order to gain temperament information.
 The “available for adoption” date is when the dog completes its foster period and will be available for adoption.

 Dogs that are listed as “on hold” may be with a trainer for evaluation or basic training or under medical care or treatment.

 Why are some dogs listed on your website as available for adoption for a long time?

 In most cases we do not have an approved applicant that matches the needs of the dog.
 GRIN will not deny any Golden it rescues a chance at a happy home.

 What is FTA or foster to adopt?

 In some instances, GRIN will place a dog in a foster to adopt home.
-This means the foster family is taking the dog as a foster with the understanding they are likely to adopt that dog.
+This means GRIN has an approved adopter who is asked to “foster” for the two week “get to know you” period with the understanding they are likely to adopt that dog.

 Why is your application process so lengthy?

 The information gathered during our application process is valuable as it provides crucial information about your family and lifestyle that assist GRIN in making solid adoption matches.
 It is important the match we make be good for both the dog and the family.
 Additionally, we are an all-volunteer group.